Skip to main content

 Mixed-Use Properties

-Properties with both residential and commercial space (like a storefront with apartment above) qualify with some bank statement lenders.
+Properties with both residential and commercial space (like a storefront with apartment above) qualify with some lenders offering self-employed mortgages.
 Typical requirements:

 • Residential space must be primary use